harini-spec/overdose-prediction/README.md

 ## AIM/OBJECTIVE:

-- [ ] This system finds what type of drug a person might be addicted
-<br/>to based on various factors derived from the dataset
+- [ ] This system finds what type of drug a person might be addicted to based on <br/> various factors derived from the dataset
 - [ ] Finding addicts will reduce the crime rate, violence and deaths <br/> due to overdose

 ## Instructions to run it locally: